protViz/prozor/README.md

 [![Project Stats](https://www.ohloh.net/p/prozor/widgets/project_thin_badge.gif)](https://www.ohloh.net/p/prozor)

 # prozor
 Determine minimal Protein set given list of peptide protein mappings.
 Various weights can be assigned to peptides (i.e. inverse peptide frequencies).
+Generate reverse decoy sequences

 ## How to install:
-For CRAN version (not the newest)
+For CRAN version (not the newest).
+Please use the github version.

 ```r
 install.packages("prozor")
 ```

-For development version from github
+This is how you install the github version.

 ```r
 install.packages("devtools")